 Our operations face security threats that include violent criminal activity and civil unrest in PNG.
-These represent risks to our Company, members of our workforce and host communities.
+These represent risks to our Company, members of our workforce and project area communities.

 Our approach to security management aligns with industry best practice and our commitment to the Voluntary Principles on Security and Human Rights (VPSHR).
 It consists of:

 - Monitoring and assessing threats in real time and through scenario-based exercises,

 - Identifying and mitigating risks, analysing their criticality, and limiting vulnerabilities to protect our workforce, assets and operations.